mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/combobox.md

-If you want to provide an initial value to the textbox, you can do so by providing a value to the `initialValue` property if you are using the `valueChanges` event emitter or by providing a value to the `formControl` if you are using a form control.
+If you want to provide an initial value to the textbox, you can do so by providing a value to the `initialValue` property if you are using the `valueChanges` event emitter or by providing a value to the `ngFormControl` if you are using a form control.

 It is suggested to provide an initial value to the editable textbox if your listbox is single select and if one of your options will be selected on initialization.